Health and Wellness Information

 Students enrolled in online-only courses, which do not need to visit a Mercy clinical site as part of the coursework, are excluded from any requirement to obtain a free seasonal flu vaccination in those semesters.
 Should on-campus courses be required for the spring semester for example, these students would need to participate in a free vaccination clinic.

 Mercy College will not require a medical doctor’s note to return to class or clinical rotations following a bout of the flu.
-Students should send an electronic “Flu Self-report Form” to their instructors and the College student health nurses the night before their anticipated return to class.
-Students do not need to visit the College student health nurses for permission to return to class or clinical rotations for absences caused by the flu this academic year.
+Students do not need to visit the College student health nurses for permission to return to class or clinical rotations for absences caused by the flu.

-Mercy College follows the rules and regulations established by host work sites, the Occupational Safety and Health Administration, the Center for Disease Control, and the State of Iowa.
+Mercy College follows the rules and regulations established by Clinical Sites, the Occupational Safety and Health Administration, the Center for Disease Control, and the State of Iowa.

 Students are expected to use standard precautions and to comply with all safety standards and procedures.
 Failure to do so will result in disciplinary action under the Student Code of Conduct.
 Students must immediately report to their instructor any exposure to potentially infectious materials.
-The instructor will follow host agency protocol and students will be monitored by EHS at no charge.
+The instructor will follow Clinical Site protocols.
+Students are responsible for any expenses and should submit charges to their health insurance provider.
 Students are also responsible for reporting any injury or illness which occurs during a clinical experience.

 Mercy Medical Center’s Campus Clinic is available when students become ill on campus or at clinical sites.
 If costs are incurred or a referral is made, students will be responsible for expenses.
 Twenty-four hour emergency medical care is available through the Mercy Medical Center Emergency Department at regular emergency room fees.
 Students may also choose to see their own health care practitioner for their health care needs.